tekwani0495/Skylark-Assignment/README.md

 - simplekml
 - pysubs2

-All dependencies can be downloaded.
+All dependencies must be installed to run the python file.

 Just download the .python file and run it.

 To test it, download software_dev as well, as it contains the test files.